 Assyrtiko is one of these rare white grape varieties that can grow on hot and dry climatic conditions, while at the same keeping the high alcohol in perfect balance by its crisp acidity.
 It is more of a textural variety, emphasizing extract, body and structure, rather than an aromatic grape.
-Assyrtiko originates from PDO Santorini, where it makes lean, mineral and very concentrated whites.
-However, it has been planted to most Greek wine regions, from other Aegean Islands to Macedonia (PDO Slopes of Meliton), Central Greece and down to the Peloponnese.
-In these areas, Assyrtiko keeps the crispness and minerality but it also shows a higher level of primary fruit aromas and a less dense structure.
-Finally, sweet Assyrtiko (like, Vinsanto or PDO Monemvassia-Malvasia) is a rich, sumptuous, piercing wine.
+Assyrtiko originates from Santorini, where it makes the lean, mineral and very concentrated PDO Santorini (ΠΟΠ Σαντορίνη) whites.
+However, it has been planted to most Greek wine regions, from other Aegean Islands to Macedonia Central Greece and down to the Peloponnese.
+It participates in the production of dry PDO Slopes of Meliton (ΠΟΠ Πλαγιές Μελίτωνα), PDO Rhodes (ΠΟΠ Ρόδος) and PDO Handakas Candia (ΠΟΠ Χάνδακας Candia).
+Assyrtiko outside of Santorini keeps the crispness and minerality but it also shows a higher level of primary fruit aromas and a less dense structure.
+Finally, the sweet wines based on Assyrtiko (like, Vinsanto or PDO Monemvassia-Malvasia/ΠΟΠ Μονεμβασία Malvasia) are rich, sumptuous and piercing.

 Assyrtiko is made for people looking for unconventional, intense styles of whites, that lean towards texture and density.
 It offers sensations that are well away from the average, “commercially appealing” dry white.
 Very food friendly, especially with grilled fish and seafood.
-All Assyrtiko wines, both barrel aged and stainless steel matured, can age confidently for five or even ten years, sometimes significantly more.
+It is a variety with excellent aging potential.
+All Assyrtiko wines, both barrel aged and stainless steel matured, can age confidently for five or even ten years, sometimes significantly more, developing aromas and flavors of ripe fruits, honey, and intense minerality.
 Sweet Assyrtiko wines are eternal – time simply resists going into them.